rose-project/rose-config/readme.md

 west update
 ```

-### Build
+---
+**Build**

 ```
 cd rose
 . config/build-env
 ```

 This sets up the build environment and switches to the build dir.
 If the build dir does not yet exist, if also initializes build configuration files in build/conf.

 To run a build simply call: